Urban legends about drugs: "Permatripping" and HPPD

+Those with the same predisposition also have a heightened chance of developing hallucinogen persisting perception disorder (HPPD) after using psychoactive substances.
+Because of this, the legend may have had its foundation in HPPD following drug use.
+Clinical research increasingly distinguishes it from drug-induced psychosis as a distinct, non-psychotic neurological condition.

+Chronic use of psychoactive substances can result in flashbacks and HPPD.
 There remains no consensus regarding the nature and causes of HPPD or flashbacks.
 A study of 44 HPPD subjects who had previously ingested LSD showed EEG abnormalities.

-Given that some symptoms have environmental triggers, it may represent a failure to adjust visual processing to changing environmental conditions.
-There are no explanations for why only some individuals develop HPPD.
-Those affected by HPPD are not psychotic, as they recognize the unrealistic nature of their visual disturbances.
+There is no single consensus for why only some individuals develop HPPD.
+Those affected by HPPD are not psychotic and recognize the unrealistic nature of their visual disturbances.